adrs0049/MATH725/distributions/averaging.md

 ## Distributions as Averaging Operators

-One of the most intuitive ways to understand distributions is to view them as ``averaging operators'' that extract information through local averaging.
+One of the most intuitive ways to understand distributions is to view them as "averaging operators" that extract information through local averaging.
 This perspective has deep connections to physical measurements and provides insights into the behaviour of distributions of different orders.